Not all substitute teachers are bad. Most are amazing.

 I used to be a substitute teacher when I first began my career in education.

 Unfortunately, most substitutes are not teachers.
-They are not in it for the kids.
-It’s a job.
+Also, there are a few who are not in it for the kids.
+For them. it’s a job.
 It’s a paycheck, so finding good subs, as most teachers will tell you, is not easy.

 So what do we do when we have to be out of the classroom?

-We create lesson plans that are basically busy work, and hope that the substitute teacher is competent enough to at least follow our lesson plan and treat our kids with respect and kindness.
+We create lesson plans that are basically busy work, and hope that the substitute teacher cares enough and competent enough to at least follow our lesson plan and treat our kids with respect and kindness.

 This is why I hardly took a day off.

 Wouldn’t it be nice if we could sit down with a substitute and explain how our class works, and what we as teachers expect from him/her?

 Since most of the time we don’t know who is going to be our sub until the day we’re out, it might be better to have a letter prepared to leave on your desk for the sub to read.

 What would you include in that letter, Sam?